kaaproject/kaa/doc/Tutorials/iot-data-collection/index.md

 ## Prerequisites

 1. You know the Kaa platform [data collection basics][data collection].
-2. You know [how to connect a device][how to connect device] to the Kaa platform.
+2. You know [how to connect a device][identity management tutorial] to the Kaa platform.
 3. The Kaa platform is up and running with the following microservices included:
    * [Kaa Protocol Communication (KPC)][KPC];
    * [Credential Management (CM)][CM];